wjzhengsh/blockchain/howto/remote_peer_operate_aws.md

 ### Preparing the SDK to work with the peer
 {: #remote-peer-aws-operate-sdk}

 Before you use the SDK to operate the peer, you need to generate necessary certificates (enrollment) that will allow your application to communicate with your network on {{site.data.keyword.blockchainfull_notm}} Platform and your peer.
-Follow the steps to [enroll with the SDK](/docs/services/blockchain/v10_application.html#dev-app-enroll-sdk) using your **admin** identity.
-The [Developing Applications](/docs/services/blockchain/v10_application.html#dev-app) tutorial also enrolls as the **admin**, so you don't need to modify the sample code.
+Use your SDK to enroll using the **admin** identity registered with your Certificate Authority on {{site.data.keyword.cloud_notm}}.

 ### Uploading a signcert to the {{site.data.keyword.blockchainfull_notm}} Platform
 {: #remote-peer-aws-operate-upload-SDK}